Delemangi/synthra/docs/DOCUMENTATION.md

 The backend's modules are `files` (for handling file related tasks, such as downloading, uploading, encrypting), `auth` (for authentication, logging in and registering), `shares` (for handling file sharing and whitelists) and `webhooks` (for webhooks).
 Each module contains its own endpoints (in `router.py`), services (in `service.py`), contants (in `contants.py`), PyDantic schemas (in `schemas.py`), HTTP exceptions (in `exceptions.py`), and several others unique to only one or some modules, but not all.

+FastAPI uses routers to improve how routes are specified.
+Routers can have a base path, on which all routes which are a part of that router, get their paths joined to the router's base path.
+Routes can also be specified outside of routers, but in this project, because of the clear separation of concerns, and also for code cleanliness, everything (except the root/base endpoint, which is made available for testing and health checks: `/`) resides within a router.
+In reality, each router actually represents one of the said modules from above (files, auth, shares and webhooks).
+All service logic resides within one of these, respectively.

+FastAPI also makes extensive use of dependency injection in routes.
+Using dependency injection, the database session object (with which queries are run), as well as the session token of the currently logged in user, are made available to all endpoints which need them.
+This provides an intuitive way of protecting endpoints which should only be available to logged in users.

+For specifying the request and response schemas of requests, we can use `PyDantic` schemas.
+These schemas are just classes which inherit from the library's base class, and represent a format of data.
+For each endpoint which adheres to the REST principles (i.e. returns JSON), a PyDantic schema can be used to represent what the request takes in, and what it responds with.
+On the frontend, TypeScript can be used to type these schemas as well, so that we have a type safe way of transmitting data between the frontend and the backend.

+Because FastAPI implements the ASGI (**Asynchronous** Server Gateway Interface), we can utilize the asynchronous nature to practically make everything non blocking and enable the application to have better performance than blocking frameworks out of the box.

 ![FastAPI Architecture](11.png)

 ### Frontend (Architecture)